-A cost object is any item for which you are separately measuring costs.
+A cost object is any item for which costs are being separately measured.
 It is a key concept used in managing the costs of a business.

 Here are some types of cost objects:

 - Output.
 The most common cost objects are a company's products and services, since it wants to know the cost of its output for profitability analysis and price setting.